microsoft/pxt-common-packages/libs/game/docs/reference/sprites/create.md

 sprites.create(null)
 ```

 Sprites provide all the operations to move and animate images.
 Your sprites can detect collisions and overlaps with other objects.
 Initially, sprites have a position in the middle of screen and have no motion.
 You set the location and movement of a sprite in your code.
-Sprites are associated with a **kind** so that they can be identifed as part of group or type, such as ``Player`` and ``Enemy``.
+Sprites are associated with a **kind** so that they can be identified as part of group or type, such as ``Player`` and ``Enemy``.

 ## Parameters